KennethMWJr/The-Barber-Shop/README.md

 # The-Barber-Shop
-Full Stack app for queuing a barber
+Full Stack app for queuing a barber.